Provar

 The Test Builder will add a draft Test Step such as this one.

-Note that the Test Builder has prefilled the WHERE instruction with information from the cell mapped (in this example, the Activity Subject field).
-This can be overwritten with any search term.
-Note that a combination of search terms could also be used.
+Note that the Test Builder has prefilled the WHERE clause with information from the cell mapped (in this example, the Activity Subject field).
+This can be overwritten with any desired value.
+If you would like to use a variable or a value from a data source, simply call Content Assist (CTRL+SPACE) and select the desired value.
+You can also use a combination of row locators by clicking the checkbox beside each one.

-Add your own search term(s) then click ‘Add & Do’.
+Add your own row locators(s), then click ‘Add & Do’.

 List view pagination

-When searching for a record using a WHERE clause in a list view, it is recommended to use Provar’s auto paginate option to search through all the results.
-This instructs Provar to page through the list view results automatically until a record matching the criteria is found.
+When searching for a record using a WHERE clause in a list view, it is recommended to use Automation’s auto-paginate option to search through all the results.
+This instructs Automation to go through the list view results automatically until a record matching the criteria is found.

 1. Equals